lidiarpo/Team6-EDA397-2017/report_template.md

 During the last acceptance meeting, the Product Owner and the Customer requested several specific features to be implemented during the coming sprint.
 However, due to the extensive nature of the features there was no room for self-organizing and determining the velocity, since the user stories contained in the sprint backlog were practically already decided.
 We understand that emergent feature requests by the customer are something not unusual in the fast-pacing industry and practically necessary.
 However, they should be generally kept at a minimum as they invalidate many of the aspects of the adopted agile methodology.

 ## Sprint 3:
+Sprint 3 started with a happy product owner who set the sprint goal to focus on making the application holistic.
+This meant that we had to think about what features were missing to make the application complete for a potential release.
+These were mainly revolving around settings and filters, but also on polishing the user interface to become consistent and more appealing to both customers and end-users.
+The sprint backlog was therefore filled with a wide variety of user stories, making it easier for the team members to work without bottlenecks.

 ### Commitment
 In the parathesis the estimation point of each issue, followed by the issue number.